Frozen tale to warm up Staverton

-The classic tale of The Snow Queen is being bought to life at Staverton Village Hall.
+The classic tale of The Snow Queen is being brought to life at Staverton Village Hall.

-Set against the backdrop of Eastern Europe during the First World War, storytellers Libetta, Mabe and Ru for the night which takes place on Friday December 2.
+Set against the backdrop of Eastern Europe during the First World War, the storytellers for the show, which takes place on Friday December 2, are Libetta, Mabe and Ru.

-In a little town that is sat at the foot of the mountains.
-A war had taken the men far from home.
+In a little town that sits at the foot of the mountains, a war has taken the men far from home.

 Gerda and Kay are the best of friends and are certain they always will be but when Kay is hit with magic splinters from a shattered mirror, everything begins to change.